mIwr/SwiftySpot/README.md

 ### Track download info

-**Although each spotify track has many codec variants to download (ogg, mp3, mp4, flac and others), only OGG files can be downloaded (Free - 96, 160 kbps, Premium - 320 kbps)**
+**Although each spotify track has many codec variants for download (ogg, mp3, mp4, flac and others), only OGG files can be downloaded (Free - 96, 160 kbps, Premium - 320 kbps)**

 ```swift
 let fileIdHex = "..."//From track audio file metadata